spotinst/spotinst-examples/CDK/Ocean/README.md

-# AWS CDK Ocean Stack
+# Spotinst Examples - CDK Ocean

-This code defines an AWS CDK stack that provisions an Amazon EKS cluster using Spot by NetApp Ocean as the underlying infrastructure for worker nodes.
+This repository contains an example for using AWS CDK to deploy an Amazon EKS cluster using Spot by NetApp Ocean as the underlying infrastructure for worker nodes.
 It sets up the required IAM roles, security groups, and instance profiles for the worker nodes, and installs the Spotinst Ocean Controller on the EKS cluster.

 ## Requirements